lindseymardona/22s-dh110/ut/evaluation.md

 After conducting a [heuristic evaluation](https://github.com/lindseymardona/22s-dh110/blob/main/heuristics/evaluation.md) of the website, there were several usability problems identified of various severity ratings.
 The usability problems identified were as follows:
 - Hard to tell where the user is currently on the site
 - Tab Catalog minimizes all other tabs when one is selected
-- Certain pages ('Publish Tab', 'Pro') open into completely separate webpage structures that don't offer a way back to the main site
+- Certain pages ("Publish Tab", "Pro") open into completely separate webpage structures that don't offer a way back to the main site
 - Shots background is inconsistent
 - Subscription-locked functionality is not indicated as such
-- 'Shots' page does not provide a place to submit shots
+- "Shots" page does not provide a place to submit shots
-- 'Shots' page scroll functionality is confusing
+- "Shots" page scroll functionality is confusing
 - Ad placement is cluttered
 - Colorscheme is not aesthetic
-- 'Forums' page is cluttered and old-fashioned
+- "Forums" page is cluttered and old-fashioned
 - Information about each page is missing
-- Documentation about nonintuitive pages (particularly 'Forums') lacks documentation
+- Documentation about nonintuitive pages (particularly "Forums") lacks documentation

 From there, the problems selected to focus on were narrowed down to three.
 The severity of these problems shall be further evaluated in a pilot usability test, as well as the general effectiveness, efficiency, and satisfaction of the website.
 The first task shall be intended to evaluate the efficiency of day-to-day use of the 'Tabs' feature in particular.
 This task shall exercise use of the intuitiveness and clarity of both the navigational functions and the tab information available.
 The second task shall be intended to evaluate the clarity of functionality of the 'Forums' page, as well as practical navigation of this page.
 This page is described to be cluttered, old-fashioned, and nonintuitive, according to the heuristic evaluation.
 Finally, the third task shall be intended to evaluate the efficiency and clarity of the structure of the 'Shots' page, which according to the heuristic evaluation, has room for improvement aesthetically and also may be confusing to navigate the functionality of.
 \